 Go up one or two main jet sizes and also one clip richer on the needle.

-When riding in deep sand you keep your weight towards the back of the bike and try to keep the weight off the front wheel.
+When riding in deep sand you need to keep your weight towards the back of the bike and try to keep the weight off the front wheel.

 Most good sand riders increase the rear ride height by 5 to 10mm to help keep the weight off the front wheel.
 You can also slide the front fork legs down so that the top is flush with the top of the triple clamp.